-- Private Lodging - Cabins and lodge rooms offer lake views, private decks and full private baths.
+- Private Lodging - Cabins and lodge rooms offer lake views, decks and full private baths.
 Each cabin bedroom has one queen bed and a writing table.
 Linens, towels and daily housekeeping are provided.

 - Shared Cabins - If you are signing up with another participant, double-occupancy cabins include two private bedrooms and a shared bath.

-To reserve a space, please send your nonrefundable deposit of $100 (checks only) made payable to "SAA Sierra Programs" along with your completed reservation form.
+To reserve a space, please send your nonrefundable deposit of $100 (checks only) to SAA Sierra Programs, LLC along with your completed reservation form.
 You will then receive a confirmation with additional program information and an invoice for the balance due.

-Payments will be refunded, less $100, only if we receive written notice of cancellation before April 11; no refunds for cancellations will be made after this date.
+Payments will be refunded, less $100, only if we receive written notice of cancellation before April 13; no refunds for cancellations will be made after this date.

-Contact Merril Guzman at (530) 542-5600 or email@example.com.
+Contact Liz Aiken at (530) 542-5600 or email@example.com.